stuhlmueller/gpt.el/README.md

 # le-gpt.el
 [![MELPA](https://melpa.org/packages/le-gpt-badge.svg)](https://melpa.org/#/le-gpt)

-le-gpt.el is a comprehensive Emacs package for interacting with large language models like GPT-4 and Claude 3.5 Sonnet.
+le-gpt.el is a comprehensive Emacs package for interacting with large language models from OpenAI, Anthropic, and Deepseek.
 It's a feature-rich fork of [gpt.el](https://github.com/stuhlmueller/gpt.el) that adds project awareness, completion, region transform, and more to come.

 The aim is to make sure Emacs stays up-to-date with modern GPT support, essentially aiming for a CursorAI for Emacs.

+## Changelog

+  - 0.4.0: Add DeepSeek support

 ## Features

 - **Chat Interface**: Create and manage multiple chat sessions with GPT.
 Use `M-x le-gpt-chat` to start a session.
 Key bindings in chat buffers include:
   - `C-c C-c`: Send follow-up command